“You never finish anything you start!”

-I know you’re thinking, “Well, here we go again.
+I know what you’re thinking, though, “Well, here we go again.
 This is going to end like, well, like that time

 or 14 you joined the gym and quit or that time you did the 18-day shred or that time you even almost ran a half-marathon and trained until the bitter end and then, well, just didn’t run because of something like bleeding feet or that time you went and got yourself a full-time job and couldn’t figure out how to fit regular exercise into your routine.
 WE HAVE SEEN THIS BEFORE, ALI.
 JUST CUT THE SHENANIGANS RIGHT NOW.”

 And I feel you.
 I DO.
 I basically hate myself too right now as I type this.
 Because I remember.
 I once was a biker.
 I once was a runner.
 I once did barre class on the regular.
 Heavy on the once.